Voting Rights

 Democrats hold first annual treat under Rep. Hakeem Jeffries' leadership

 “Trailblazers and tots,” said new Rep. Jasmine Crockett of Texas, a civil rights lawyer now representing a Dallas-area congressional seat, giving a nod to the Shirley Chisolm, the first Black woman in Congress, and the importance of supporting children.
-Rep.
+Rep. Delia Ramirez of Illinois cited her pregnant mother’s journey as an immigrant from Guatemala crossing the U.S.-Mexico border to give her child a better life.

 In an interview with theGrio's Natasha S. Alford, the first-term Democratic congresswoman from Dallas offers advice for anyone who wants to run for office.